tupakkatapa/coditon-md/README.md

 # Coditon Blog

-Coditon Blog is a simple yet customizable, self-hosted blog platform designed to dynamically render Markdown files as HTML content from a specified directory.
+Simple yet customizable, self-hosted blog platform designed to dynamically render Markdown files as HTML content from a specified directory.

 My own instance is up and running at: https://blog.coditon.com